proycon/folia/docs/src/span_annotation_category.rst

     The order of the references should always correspond to the order of the tokens in the text.
 However, the references need not be strictly continuous; there may be gaps.

 Depending on the type of span annotation, it is possible that the element may be nested.
 This is for example the case for :ref:`syntax_annotation`, where the nesting of syntactic units allows the building of syntax trees.
 Span annotation elements of a more complex nature may require or allow so-called **span role** elements.
 Span roles encapsulate references to the words and ascribe a more defined meaning to the span, for instance to mark the head or dependent in a dependency relation.
 Span role elements themselves never carry any classes and can only be used in the scope of a certain span annotation element, not standalone.
+They can still carry :ref:`features`, though.

 Annotation Types
 -------------------